×

 For the Keto Cupcakes:

-• Coconut Flour – used in combination with almond flour, coconut flour helps the batter absorb the liquid while keeping them moist and fluffy.
-It’s also cheaper, and we need only 1/4 cup/
+• Coconut Flour – combined with almond flour, coconut flour helps the batter absorb the liquid while keeping it moist and fluffy.
+It’s also cheaper, and we need only 1/4 cup.

-• Eggs – Make sure that they are at room temperature.
+• Eggs – Make sure to use large eggs that are at room temperature.

 • Vanilla Extract – a high-quality vanilla extract really makes a difference.